ScrollPrize/scrollprize-website/docs/06_tutorial3.md

     Strengths:

       - Faster at creating larger segments
-      - OFS assisted annotation, requiring less clicking
+      - tool-assisted annotation, requiring less clicking
       - Entire pipeline in one application
       - No shape limitation (lines can turn in on themselves, can be fully circular)